OlivierBlanvillain/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Conditional Types.md

 //   ^?
 ```

-Conditional types take a form that looks a little like conditional expresions (`cond ? trueExpression : falseExpression`) in JavaScript:
+Conditional types take a form that looks a little like conditional expressions (`cond ? trueExpression : falseExpression`) in JavaScript:

 ```ts twoslash
 type SomeType = any;